PrincetonUniversity/multi_gpu_training/04_tensorflow/README.md

 ### Step 4: Submit the Job

-Below is a sample Slurm:
+Below is a sample Slurm script:

 ```bash
 #!/bin/bash